This simple sewing tutorial will teach you how to make a ribbon skirt for your little girl using only ribbons and a bit of elastic!

 You are done!!
 Simple, right?
 A bit tedious with all the ribbon, I know, but LOOK at the end result!
 Too cute, am I right?!

-My little leprechaun is pleased. 🙂 Do you like her headband?
+My little leprechaun is pleased with her ribbon skirt. 🙂 Do you like her headband?
 I shared the tutorial for that Rhinestone Headband yesterday.
 It’ll take about five minutes flat to make.
 Probably less.
 Truly.

 Let me know if you decide to sew a ribbon skirt of your own!
 I would love to see pictures!